h2oai/h2o-3/h2o-docs/src/product/data-science/gbm.rst

 -  **learn\_rate\_annealing**:  Specifies to reduce the **learn_rate** by this factor after every tree.
 So for *N* trees, GBM starts with **learn_rate** and ends with **learn_rate** * **learn\_rate\_annealing**^*N*.
 For example, instead of using **learn_rate=0.01**, you can now try **learn_rate=0.05** and **learn\_rate\_annealing=0.99**.
 This method would converge much faster with almost the same accuracy.
 Use caution not to overfit.

 -  **distribution**: Specify the distribution (i.e., the loss function).
-The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, or tweedie.
+The options are AUTO, bernoulli, multinomial, gaussian, poisson, gamma, laplace, quantile, huber, or tweedie.

        -  If the distribution is **multinomial**, the response column must be categorical.